philmuri/minesweeper-project/README.md

 ## Known bugs
 - Game does not terminate upon succesful board completion
-    - Fix: Check each cell is revealed (there might be a faster method)
+    - Fix: Check each cell is revealed